laooal-earthwalker/laooal-earthwalker/README.md

 ---

-I'm a licensed massage therapist who got tired of the gap between what clinical bodywork can do and how few people have access to it.
+I'm a licensed and certified massage therapist who got tired of the gap between what clinical bodywork can do and how few people have access to it.
 So I started building.

 My practice is built on a simple premise: most chronic pain and movement limitations have a soft-tissue pattern that can be identified and addressed.
 I'm now building software to extend that clinical thinking beyond the treatment room.